IanWatson92/supermarket/README.md

 ##Backend
-The class Service.java is the entry point to the system.
+Entry point is Service.java which initialises a Spark server.

-We have 2 main types of Items and Deals.
+There are 2 main services of /items and /deals exposing GET and POST operations.